Uncover the Top 12 Must-See Sights

 Jumilhac-le-Grand

-Jumilhac le Grand is a small hillside village dominated by one of the finest chateaux in the Perigord, listed as a national monument.
-Its spectacular fairytale roof is unique in France (it supposedly was the inspiration for Walt Disney's castle) and it has beautiful terraced gardens.
-During the summer you can dine at a restaurant right next to the fountain and then at 9.30 pm take a castle tour under candlelight, which is highly recommended.
+Jumilhac-le-Grand is a small hillside village dominated by one of the finest chateaux in the Perigord, listed as a national monument.
+Its spectacular fairytale roof is unique in France (it is said to have inspired Walt Disney's castle), and it has beautiful terraced gardens.
+During the summer, you can dine at a restaurant right next to the fountain and then at 9.30 pm take a castle tour under candlelight, which is highly recommended.

 What to do and see there: